-Babysitting is hard work, and it’s not very clean either.
+Babysitting is hard work, and it’s certainly not very clean either.
 You can fully expect that you’ll be covered in all kinds of messes, biological and otherwise, by the end of the day.

 Let’s go over some tips that will help you strike that perfect balance between professionalism and practicality.